 Step 1: Read the FitzSimons Wood nature trail information in section 3 as provided.
-C1 Description of a state of the s
+C1 Description for the set of the se

 - Prepare for the starter activities outlined in activity sheets 1-4 in the classroom.
 Step 2: - Step 3: During the visit to FitzSimons Wood, you can pick and choose which activities you would like to concentrate on.